Connectivity

 The OCEEA works to foster greater bilateral and regional co-operation between customs and border agencies of participating States by promoting the exchange of best practices on data sharing and co-ordinated management of borders.

-The OCEEA implements its connectivity activities in co-operation with OSCE Field Operations and many other partners, such as: the World Customs Organization, the UN Economic Commission for Europe, the UN Conference for Trade and Development, the UN Commission on International Trade Law, the UN Economic and Social Commission for Asia and the Pacific, the International Plant Protection Convention, the European Commission, the International Trade Centre, the World Trade Organization, and the World Bank/International Finance Corporation.
+The OCEEA implements its connectivity activities in co-operation with OSCE Field Operations and many other partners, such as: the World Customs Organization (WCO), the UN Economic Commission for Europe (UNECE), the UN Conference for Trade and Development (UNCTAD), the UN Commission on International Trade Law (UNCITRAL), the UN Economic and Social Commission for Asia and the Pacific (UNESCAP), the International Trade Centre (ITC), the World Trade Organization (WTO), and the World Bank.